 Insurance fraud conviction can change one’s life drastically; it carries severe penalties and heavy fines, and sometimes prison time.
-If you’re up against insurance fraud charges in Philadelphia, call The Law Office of William Spade and get an aggressive criminal defense lawyer with insurance fraud experience on your side.
+You need an insurance fraud attorney if you’re up against charges in Philadelphia, call The Law Office of William Spade and get an aggressive criminal defense lawyer with insurance fraud experience on your side.
 You need someone on your team who will put together the right defense strategy towards getting you acquitted, the sentence lessened, or the charges dismissed.

 Get expert advice from a Philadelphia Criminal Defense Lawyer, call